Social Security Number, Tax Information and Driver’s License

 You must present the appropriate United States Citizenship and Immigration Services (USCIS), which indicate your current status.
 All documents must be valid at the time of application.
 All F-1 and J-1 students must present the following documents

-- A letter from the school showing verification that you are a current student
+- A letter from the school showing verification that you are a current student (Request your letter at International Services, Webster Hall Welcome Center.
+Please allow 3-5 business days for processing).

 - Form I-20 for F-1 Student or Form DS-2019 for J-1 students.